TristanMichaelAnglin/tristanmichaelanglin.github.io/README.md

   <p style="margin-top: 10px;"><i>(Click to watch gameplay trailer)</i></p>
 </div>

-Core Contributions
+### Core Contributions
-> Full UI/UX Framework | Architected and implemented the entire game UI using UMG, including the Main Menu, in-game HUD, and dynamic pause menus with real-time data binding.
+> UI/UX | Architected and implemented the entire game UI using UMG, including the Main Menu, in-game HUD, and dynamic pause menus with real-time data binding.

+> Networking | Implemented the majority of non-combat networked interactions, focusing on client-server RPCs for game state management and player data security.

-> Lobby & Matchmaking System | Developed the networked lobby system allowing players to host, find, and join sessions seamlessly.
+> Lobby System | Developed the networked lobby system allowing players to host, find, and join sessions seamlessly.

 > Networked Inventory & Interactions | Engineered a data-driven inventory system from scratch, ensuring item persistence and server-authoritative syncing for 4-player co-op.

-> Core Networking | Implemented the majority of non-combat networked interactions, focusing on client-server RPCs for game state management and player data security.

-Team Collaboration
+### Team Collaboration
 > As part of an 11-person studio environment, I integrated my systems with diverse modules developed by teammates, including:

 > Procedural Level Generation and dynamic Minimap systems.